-Past service costs are recognised in profit or loss at the earlier of the date of the plan amendment or curtailment, and the date that the group recognises restructuring related costs.
-The group recognises actuarial gains or losses from defined benefit plans immediately in other comprehensive income.
+Past service costs are recognised in profit or loss at the earlier of the date of the plan amendment or curtailment, and the date that the group recognises restructuring-related costs.
+The group recognises actuarial gains or losses from defined benefit plans immediately in OCI.